pacmacro/pm-server-spring/README.md

 ## Setup (Docker)

-Very shortly, a Docker image will be available for a quick and minimal way to run the server on your local machine.
+A Docker image is available for a quick and minimal way to run the server on your local machine.

 First, install Docker using the installation instructions for your environment at the [official Docker website](https://www.docker.com/).

-Download and build the Docker image located at *[under-construction]*:
+Download and build the Docker image located at [pacmacro/pm-server](https://hub.docker.com/r/pacmacro/pm-server/):

 ```
-docker run -t [under-construction]
+docker run -t pacmacro/pm-server
 ```

 If all goes well, your server should be up and running in the terminal (after a long initialization period which will only happen the first time).